How to Protect the Knees in Yoga Classes

 1. Blocks: Yoga blocks can be placed under knees that don’t fall to the ground when in sitting poses, such as bound angle pose.

-2. Blankets: Many people will feel relief from using a blanket as padding when engaged in postures, which put direct pressure on the knees, like table, cat, or cow.
-You may also fold a blanket and place it between the thigh and the calf to reduce the bend in the knee, in postures such as child or hero.
+2. Blankets: Many people will feel relief from using a blanket as padding when engaged in postures that put direct pressure on the knees, such as table, cat, or cow.
+You may also fold a blanket and place it between the thigh and the calf to reduce the bend in the knee in postures such as child or hero.

 Be good to your knees, and give them the focus and attention they need to stay healthy and strong.